 Also based on David Rutten's Galapagos User Interface.
 Christoph Zimmel added the custom user interface and the hypervolume approximation.

 - search for single goal + diversity of solutions

 - search for best trade offs between 2 to any number of goals

 - improve solutions by similarity-goals

 - change objectives during a search

-- solutions' 3d models for visual feedback
+- solutions' 3d model in objective space for visual feedback

 - recorded history